High Line: Route

 The park then curves west to Phase 3 and merges into the Tenth Avenue Spur, which stretches over 30th Street to Tenth Avenue.
 The Tenth Avenue Spur is composed of three parts: the Coach Passage, with 60 ft ceilings; the High Line's largest planted garden; and a plaza with temporary art exhibitions that get replaced every 18 months.
+The art exhibition space is named the Plinth, an allusion to London's Fourth plinth, which also displays temporary art.
 Phase 3 has another ramp taking visitors above the viaduct at 11th Avenue and a play area with rail ties and the Pershing Beams (modified, silicone-covered beams and stanchions coming out of the structure), a gathering space with benches, and a set of three railroad tracks where one can walk between the rails.
 The play area also has a seesaw-like bench and a "chime bench", with keys which make sounds when tapped.
 The Interim Walkway, from 11th Avenue and 30th Street to 34th Street divides the viaduct into two sides: a gravel walkway and an undeveloped section with rail tracks.
 The temporary walkway closed for renovation when the Tenth Avenue Spur was completed.
 The High Line turns north to a point just east of Twelfth Avenue.
 At 34th Street it curves east and descends, ending at street level midway between 12th and 11th Avenues.